oconnor663/jacko.io/posts/async_tasks.md

     both `task_handles` and pointers to it.
 That would be unsound if the future could move after it was polled and after the borrow was established.
 This is the first time we've relied on `Pin` like this in our own code.
-We'll do it again in the next chapter, when our IO futures start holding references.
+We'll do it again in Part Three, when our IO futures start holding references.

 [^unwrap]: The Tokio version had an extra `.unwrap()` after `handle.await`,
     because Tokio catches panics and converts them to `Result`s, again similar